 Afkar recognises the need to revise knowledge production in Middle East studies, which tends to centre scholarship produced in Europe and North America.
 By working closely with universities and academics in the Middle East and North Africa, the journal seeks to promote the inclusion of local research and contribute to the dialogical and interactional (re)making of a region both contingent and dynamic.

-Afkar is published biannually, with one summer and one winter issue.
-Every issue contains novel scholarly work in the form of academic research articles and short essays.
-The journal also features a book review section with critical discussions of new publications by scholars in Middle East studies.
+Afkar is published biannually, with one fall and one spring issue.
 All submissions undergo an initial editor screening, followed by double-blind peer review.
 Afkar is an Open Access journal which means that all content is freely and readily available to all readers.

 *Afkar relies on a broad definition of “the Middle East and North Africa” that includes Iran, Turkey, the Caucasus, Sudan and Mauritania.
 It also welcomes manuscripts related to Muslim Central and South Asia, as well as those discussing communities, politics and histories that are closely interrelated with the aforementioned region(s).